davidenetti/OffensiveWeb_notes/Fuzzing_with_ffuf/main.md

 # Filtering results in ffuf
 ```
-**--exclude-statuscodes value, -b value**: Excluded status codes.
+- --exclude-statuscodes value, -b value: Excluded status codes.
 Can also handle ranges like 200,300-400,404
-**--exclude-length value, --xl value**: Exclude the following content lengths (completely ignores the status).
+- --exclude-length value, --xl value: Exclude the following content lengths (completely ignores the status).
 You can separate multiple lengths by comma and it also supports ranges like 203-206
 ```

 # Parameter fuzzing